Nloperena/Product-Mangement-System-Template/frontend-only/README.md

 - All CRUD operations work but don't persist data
 - Image uploads are simulated

+## 🔄 API Environment Toggle

+The application includes a toggle switch in the header that allows you to switch between:
+- **Local API** (http://localhost:5000) - for local development
+- **Heroku API** - for production testing

+The toggle switch:
+- Remembers your preference in localStorage
+- Updates all API calls instantly when switched
+- Shows visual indicators (Server icon for local, Cloud icon for Heroku)
+- Is located in the top-right corner of the header

 ## 🔧 Configuration

 - **Framework**: React + TypeScript + Vite